The School of Law provides a rich range of classes in both the day and evening divisions, which will fulfill the 87 credits you will need to graduate.

 - You will complete 6 credits of experiential activity.
 This is an activity or class where you will have a "live" client or a simulation or both.

-- Students who enrolled prior to Fall 2015 have a slightly different set of requirements (two writing classes plus an advocacy activity instead of the "experiential requirement.")
-Please consult with an advisor if you are unsure of your degree requirements.
+- Please consult with an advisor if you are unsure of your degree requirements.

 -